Energize Ohio resources and opportunities for renewable energy production, development, marketing, and education are changing the landscape of Ohio.

 For more information, visit energizeohio.osu.edu.

-Eric Romich - Assistant Professor & Extension Field Specialist, Energy Development
+Eric Romich - Associate Professor & Extension Field Specialist, Energy Development

 Myra Moss - Associate Professor & Extension Educator

 Nancy Bowen - Associate Professor & Extension Field Specialist, Community Economics

 David Civittolo - Associate Professor & Extension Field Specialist, Community Economics

 Energize Ohio Signature Program Annual Reports:

 Energize Ohio Signature Program News:

 - On-Farm Solar Energy Program Evaluation - April 21, 2014 - Huron County